 I’ve had it installed a little while now and as the weather gets colder, my energy usage is obviously going to go up as I heat the house more, but on a day to day basis I do think it is going to save me money.
 I definitely think if I do a year to year comparison when I’ve had it a year I will see the change across all the seasons.

 The installation engineer did advise that it wasn’t going to be a case of just having it installed and all of a sudden I’d start saving money, but here’s the key areas when I think it is and will continue to save me money!
+One of my favourite things about it is how to read the smart meter – the figures you need are visible at a glance, although you can set it to turn the screen off at night.

 - Sometimes I shower in the evening, sometimes in the morning.
 Before having it installed I would regularly heat the hot water in the evening, only to decide that I would wait until the morning.
 Whilst the cost of putting the hot water on for half an hour or so it’s a lot, seeing that financial value and knowing it’s been wasted has been eye opening.
 I’m therefore being more organised about always showering in the evening, so I don’t waste the hot water or need to reheat it in the morning.